 Creating a Substance Abuse Treatment Plan

-In 2017, over 21 million American adults were dealing with substance abuse issues.
+In 2017, over 21 million American adults were dealing with addiction issues.
 These numbers have been steadily rising in the last few years.
 With millions of people dealing with this disorder, treatment cannot always be uniform for each individual.
 Substance abuse affects people from all demographics who have varying habits and experiences.
 Substance abuse treatment plans are flexible, configurable options that enable patients to get the help they need.

 Table of Contents